Bruny Island Tours

 The path is well-formed but includes uneven terrain, roots, rocks, and occasional muddy patches—suitable for most walkers with decent footwear.

-There are no toilets or water taps along the trail, so bring ample drinking water and snacks.
+There are no toilets or water taps along the trail, so bring enough drinking water and snacks.

 Arrive early, especially on weekends and holidays, to secure a spot in the limited parking area.